ory/docs/docs/oathkeeper/pipeline/authz.md

 title: Authorizers
 ---

-An authorizer is responsible for authorizing a subject.
-ORY Oathkeeper supports different authorizers and we will add more as the project progresses.
+An "authorizer" is responsible for properly permissioning a subject.
+ORY Oathkeeper supports different kinds of authorizers.
+The list of authorizers increases over time due to new features and requirements.

-Conceptually, an authorizer makes sure that a subject ("user") has the right permissions.
-For example, a specific endpoint might only be accessible to subjects ("users") from group "admin".
-The authorizer handles that logic.
+Authorizers assure that a subject, for instance a "user",  has the permissions necessary to access or perform a particular service.
+For example, an authorizer can permit access to an endpoint or URL for specific subjects or "users" from a specific group "admin".
+The authorizer permits the subjects the desired access to the endpoint.

 Each authorizer has two keys:

-- `handler` (string, required): Defines the handler (e.g. `noop`) to be used.
+- `handler` (string, required): Defines the handler, e.g. `noop`, to be used.
 - `config` (object, optional): Configures the handler.
-Configuration keys vary per handler.
+Configuration keys can vary for each handler.

 **Example**